maibennett/sta235/exampleSite/content/Assignments/Homework/Homework3/_index.en.md

 ## Things to look out for

 - **Make sure your code runs!** (we do check those as well): Your code is part of your submission.
-Make sure that any package you need is loaded and don't include code you don't need (e.g. you only need to install packages once, no need to include that on your code!).
+Make sure that any package you need is loaded and don't include code you don't need (e.g. you only need to install packages once, no need to include that on your code).

 - **Make sure your answers match**: I found that in a few submissions, the code you present in your write-up doesn't necessarily match the output you present or the R script you submit.
 More so, if you code something in more than one way and the answers are contradictory, we will assume the first attempt is the one that counts and disregard the rest.
 That is to say: Clean your code.
 Anything that you tried but didn't end up using <u>should not be on your submission</u>.
 This is not a draft!